 Everyone labelled Karnataka assembly election as ‘semi-final’, a decisive indicator for upcoming national elections next year.

 If that’s the case, does it mean that despite emerging as the single largest party in 2019, BJP will fall short of the requisite numbers to form a government?
 The ‘opportunist’, but united, opposition will make a bid to form government.
-However, with most number of seats under its belt, BJP may get the President’s nod and asked to prove its majority on floor of the house within 15 days?
-Opposition parties obviously will cry foul, and scurry to the Supreme Court.
-The court may disallow 15-day period, instead directing BJP to prove its majority with 24 hours.
+However, with most number of seats under its belt, BJP may get the President’s nod; will be asked to prove its majority on the floor of the house within 15 days.
+Opposition parties will cry foul, and scurry to the Supreme Court.
+The court may disallow 15-day period for proving majority, instead directing BJP to prove its majority with 24 hours.
 And then … will it be a repeat of Karnataka, forcing Mr. Modi to resign before the trust-vote, but only after delivering an impassioned speech on the floor of the house?
 Or will there be a twist in the story, with BJP managing to win enough horses to ride?

 In my earlier blog on April 2, 2018 (Why is India’s greatest salesman failing?), I had attributed BJP victories in state after state that went to poll over the past four years, to a phenomenal called Modi ke laddo.

-Mr. Modi, with his exceptional oratory and leadership skills, and his strong image of someone who is always guided by the larger good for the country – swatchhta, digitalisation, corruption, India’s place in the world, gas connections for poor, and his concern for students appearing for exams – is like an eligible groom everyone wants to marry (vote for, that is).
+Mr. Modi, with his exceptional oratory and leadership skills, and a strong image of someone who is always guided by the larger good for the country – swatchhta, digitalisation, corruption, India’s place in the world, gas connections for poor, even his concern for students appearing for exams – is like an eligible groom everyone wants to marry (vote for, that is).